Insight • Design craft

 Book a 15-minute call See services

-Typography has been getting more uniform.
-Variable fonts load faster, system font stacks look professional, and AI-generated typefaces are technically flawless.
-All of which makes handmade typography more valuable than it has been in years.
-When every competitor uses Inter or the latest geometric sans-serif, hand-lettered, rough-edged, and deliberately imperfect type becomes a genuine differentiator.
+Typography is more uniform than it used to be.
+Variable fonts load faster, system font stacks look polished, and AI-generated typefaces are technically neat.
+That makes handmade typography more valuable than it has been in years.
+When every competitor uses Inter or the latest geometric sans-serif, hand-lettered, rough-edged and deliberately imperfect type stands out properly.

-Handmade typography signals something that algorithms cannot replicate: a human made a choice.
-That signal builds personality, warmth, and brand recall in ways that technically perfect type cannot.
+Handmade typography signals something algorithms cannot fake: a person made a choice.
+That gives a brand personality, warmth and recall that technically flawless type rarely matches.

 What counts as handmade typography